soyabs/soyabs/README.md

 - 👋 Hi, I’m @soyabs
 - 👀 I’m interested in cybersecurity and web development.
-- 🌱 I’m currently learning Computer Networking and CEH (Certified Ethical Hacker)
+- 🌱 I’m CEHv13 (Certified Ethical Hacker) certified.
 - 💞️ I’m looking to collaborate on open-source projects related to cybersecurity and full-stack web applications.
-- 📫 How to reach me: [soyabshaikh151@gmail.com or https://www.linkedin.com/in/shoaib-shaikh-44a171242/]
+- 📫 How to reach me: [https://www.linkedin.com/in/shoaib-shaikh-44a171242/]
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I’m a big fan of Cristiano Ronaldo and enjoy learning about computer networks!
+- ⚡ Fun fact: I’m a big fan of Cristiano Ronaldo and enjoy learning about computer networks and ethical hacking!

 <!---
 soyabs/soyabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.